Outlaw Rogue Leveling Guide from 1 to 90 — 12.0.5

 At Level 71, you will be able to pick from a

 Hero Talent tree.
-We highly recommend you pick
+You can either pick

-Fatebound as it
+Fatebound as it provides some neat

 bonuses for leveling like a double